dektlong/api-microservice-boot/README.md

 # Introduction
-Example soure repo for a Starter to create store-backend-api
+Source repo a Starter to create store-backend-api

 The backend service fits into a larger Online Store application, which includes a WebUI, an edge service, as well as caching and database services.